RedisLabs/redislabs-docs/content/rs/administering/database-operations/causal-consistency-crdb.md

 Once enabled, additional operations to enable or disable can only be performed using the REST API or the crdb-cli tool.
-In this case, the updated CRDB behavior will take place only for commands and operations received after the change.
+In this case, the updated CRDB behavior happens only for commands and operations received after the change.